I was in tears on my neighbour’s doorstep

 As I mentioned in no.3, many comedians have an ability to notice and then exaggerate the ridiculousness of everyday situations.
 By watching stand up regularly, you’ll realise the elements that contribute to making something funny.

 Use what you notice to take a fresh look at the circumstances of your day-to-day life.
-You’ll look at life in a uniquely funny way and discover ways to express yourself in a manner that makes people smile.
+You’ll look at life in a uniquely light-hearted way and discover ways to express yourself in a manner that makes people smile.

 9. Smile!